khushboo-2000/Movie-dataset-queries/README.md

 # Movie-dataset-queries
-Contains Movie Dataset, it's queries and solutions.
+Contains Movie Dataset, its queries and solutions.